 Thistle Fountain

-Right at the entrance there is a very original and amazing water feature “Thistle Fountain”.
-After purchasing the ticket you can enjoy the view of this gushing fountain.
+First, right at the entrance, there is a very original and amazing water feature “Thistle Fountain“.
+So, after purchasing the ticket you can enjoy the view of this gushing fountain.
+It was purchased during the Celtic Tiger from Fountains and Décor County Kildare.
 Water spurting out of the 127 nozzles powered by a large pump forms a perfect thistle.

 Circle of Life Garden